CSFC 2025 Priority Bill List

 • Loans to community development financial institutions or nonprofits with a history of providing affordable home ownership financing that fund:

-• The construction of housing developments that include Housing that includes preferences for public school employees; or
+• Housing that includes preferences for public school employees; or

 • Down payment shared appreciation products secured by residential real estate that is owned by public school employees; and

-• Other venture capital, private equity, or public equity funds investments that support education in Colorado the public purpose of the fund .
+• Other investments that support public purpose of the portfolio.

-The educator first home ownership program (program) is created within the community investment portfolio.
-The treasurer shall invest the following amounts in the program by the following dates:
+The educator first home ownership program (program) is created within the portfolio.
+Subject to a specified limitation, the treasurer shall invest the following amounts in the program by the following dates:

-• Allows appreciation-sharing between the program and the homeowner, with the program's share of appreciation capped at 10% aim to invest a target of 75% of the money in the program into the shared equity down payment assistance program.
+The treasurer shall aim to invest a target of 75% of the money in the program into the shared equity down payment assistance program for public school employees.
 The shared equity down payment assistance program must be established by July 1, 2026.
-Once the shared equity down payment assistance program is fully established:
+Once the shared equity down payment assistance program is established:

 • The public school investment board may provide notice of any discontinuation of future investments that the program manager has not already committed to the shared equity down payment assistance program, which notice must be provided at least 6 months prior to discontinuation.